benchling/app-examples-python/examples/chem-sync-local-flask/README.md

 If you restart both containers, be sure to update your App in Benchling with the new webhook URL from localtunnel.

-> ⚠️ In production, store the secret with a secure solution.
+> ⚠️ **Security Note:** In production, store the secret with a secure solution such as a secrets store (AWS Secrets Manager, as an example) or, if storing programmatically, encrypted using app-layer encryption.
 Avoid placing it in plaintext anywhere in code or configuration.

 ### Create App Registry Dependencies